danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * Simple model for building dynamic clients
   * __cons:__
   * No built in documentation support
-  * Little in the way of tooling: validations, client generators,
+  * Little in the way of tooling: validations, client generators, or other tools
   * Still a work in progress

-* [Rocket Pants](https://github.com/Sutto/rocket_pants): opinionated rails api framework.
+* [Rocket Pants](https://github.com/Sutto/rocket_pants): opinionated rails api framework
   * __pros:__
   * Highly integrated into rails and ActiveRecord (AR error support, AR object mapping support.)
   * Most standard rails coding style